Windows81/Vecistani-Wiki/internal/2023-08-09 - VisualPlugin Aphorisms.md

 - Your erudite Supreme Respected Leader is indubitably an unceasing champion of orthographical and hyponymic decency.

-- VIsualPlugin is deserving of the title of 'Vecistanous', a rank which brings envy to his foes and decorous praise from his allies.
+- VisualPlugin is deserving of the title of 'Vecistanous', a rank which brings envy to his foes and decorous praise from his allies.

 ## Tourism; Earthly Industry